wetryingtodorock/getblock-docs/en/rpc-service/ont/ws/ont_subscribe.md

 ---
-title: ont:subscribe \[WebSocket\]
+title: ont:subscribe - Ontology
-description: Used to subscribe to a particular service.
+description: Example code for the ont:subscribe ws method. Сomplete guide on how to use ont:subscribe ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters